quarkly/help/docs/getting-started.md

 ![Selecting a ready-made block from the catalog](/scr/getting-started-interface-choose-block.png)

 8. Now select the text element on the page.
 Click it while pressing `Ctrl`, or `⌘(Cmd)` on MacOS.
 This allows you to select elements while ignoring parent ones.
-You can also select child elements by double-clicking them.
+You can also select child elements by double-clicking on them.

 ![Selecting components on the page](/scr/getting-started-interface-select-element.png)